micro-community/platform/README.md

 # Platform

-The micro platform is a self hosted platform for microservices development.
+The micro platform is a fully managed platform for microservices development.

 ## Overview

-Our goal is to provide an fully automated solution to manage a serverless platform for microservices.
+The platform provides **Micro as a Service** as a commercial product and fully managed solution.
-This project serves as the entry point for that, leveraging the [Micro](https://github.com/micro/micro) runtime to do so along with extra dashboards and automation to run on any cloud platform.
-The platform is built as a kubernetes native deployment.
+This repository serves as the entrypoint and single location for all platform related source code and documentation.
+The platform builds on the [Micro](https://github.com/micro/micro) runtime and includes the features defined below.

 ## Features